gillenbrown/LEGUS-sizes/docs/index.md

 **`morphology_class_source`**

 The source of the classification of the morphology in the `morphology` attribute.
 When available, we use the mode of the classifications from multiple team members, called `human_mode` in this column.
-Additionally, machine learning classifications (`ml`) are available for several galaxies For NGC 5194 and NGC 5195, we use the human classifications for clusters where those are available, and supplement with machine learning classifications for clusters not inspected by humans.
+Additionally, machine learning classifications (`ml`) are available for several galaxies.
+For NGC 5194 and NGC 5195, we use the human classifications for clusters where those are available, and supplement with machine learning classifications for clusters not inspected by humans.
 In NGC 1566, we use the hybrid classification system (`hybrid`) created by the LEGUS team, where some clusters are inspected by humans only, some by machine learning only, and some with a machine learning classification verified by humans.

 **`age_yr`, `age_yr_min`, `age_yr_max`**